badiaz1/Crime-Project/README.md

 ## Conclusion:

+There seems to be a bigger population in hispaics and whites on the West coast.
+There are also a lot more fatal shootings on the West coast with California as number 1.
+There is no relations in crimes and the body cams but may be an issue in general for scociety when it comes to fatal police shootings.
+Now regading mental illness, I believe there could be a slight correlations because the data also includes mental distress under mental illness.
+I belive if the two were distinguished we can get a better understanding how police interactions may affect the victims.

 Some thoughts on how to improve the project and some suggestions on the data.

 Improvements: I want to come back and revisit this project and would like to add a data visualization on a specific state or specific gender or race.
 I would like to do a deep dive on one state alone.
 Also would like to take a look at how the victims' ages are related to the crimes.
 What age is more susceptible to these crimes?